BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 In summary, **static polymorphism has full effect only when the compiler is supplied with all the informations it needs for the compilation.**

 Below are the key points when OOP is considered:
-- **Basic concepts:** Abstraction, encapsulation, inheritance, aggregation, polymorphism
+- **Basic concepts:** Abstraction, encapsulation, inheritance, composition/association/aggregation, polymorphism
 - **Class/object:** Declaration vs definition, instantiation vs initialization vs assignment
 - **High cohesion, low coupling:** Toward fully orthogonal interfaces, dependency inversion
 - **SOLID principles:** Fundamental rules for all design methodologies (OOD, FOD, DOD, flow-oriented design or else), maintainable/flexible/extendible systems